Functional Neural Networks: Shift invariant models for functional data with applications to EEG classification: Mathematical Preliminaries

 For the sake of clarity, we omit some indices and rewrite \eqref{loc-scale-model} as $X_{t}=f\big(\tfrac tT \big) + \eps_{t}$ for a moment.
 Then, if $f$ is $p+1$ times differentiable with bounded derivatives, we can define the local polynomial estimator as

 to estimate $f$ and its first $p$ derivatives.
 Here $K$ denotes a kernel function, $h$ the bandwidth of the estimator and $K_h(\cdot)=K(\tfrac{\cdot}{h})$.
-In the following, we assume $K:\R\to\R$ to be a symmetric, twice differentiable function, supported on the interval $[-1, 1]$ and satisfying $\int_{[-1, 1]}K(x)\diff x = 1$.
+In the following, we assume $K:\R\to\R$ to be a symmetric, twice differentiable function, supported on the interval $[-1, 1]$ and satisfying $1 = \int_{-1}^1K(x)\diff x > \int_{-1}^1x^2 K(x)\diff x$ .

-From the above definition, explicit formulas can be derived for the estimators by calculating the derivatives of the right-hand side with respect to $\beta_j~(j=1,\dots, p)$ and a Taylor expansion.
-The result can be rewritten as a convolution of the signal and a filter depending on the kernel $K$ and the bandwidth $h$.
+From the above definition, explicit formulas can be derived for the estimators by setting the derivatives of the right-hand side with respect to $\beta_j~(j=1,\dots, p)$ to zero and solving the resulting system of linear equations.
+Exemplary calculations for the local linear case, where $p=1$, are provided in Appendix \ref{app:loc_lin}.

 To simplify the notation, we will refer to the estimators of the functions $f_i^{(n)}$ and their derivatives as $h_{i, 1}^{(n)}$, thus, we obtain estimators $(h_{i, 1}^{(n)}, (h_{i, 1}^{(n)})', \dots, (h_{i, 1}^{(n)})^{(p)})$ for each $f_i^{(n)}$, $i=1,\dots, d, n=1,\dots, N$.